Great Highland bagpipe: Music

+Music for the great Highland bagpipe is divided into piobaireachd and light music.

+The Scottish Gaelic word pìobaireachd literally means "piping", but it has been adapted into English as piobaireachd or pibroch.
+In Gaelic, this, the "great music" of the great Highland bagpipe is referred to as ceòl mòr.
+Ceòl mòr consists of a slow "ground" movement (ùrlar) which is a simple theme, then a series of increasingly complex variations on this theme, and ends with a return to the ground.
+The ceòl mòr style was developed by the well-patronized dynasties of bagpipers – MacArthurs, MacGregors, Rankins, and especially the MacCrimmons – and seems to have emerged as a distinct form during the 17th century.

+"Light music" is also referred to as ceòl beag.
+Ceòl beag includes marches (2/4, 4/4, 6/8, 3/4, etc.), dance tunes (particularly strathspeys, reels, hornpipes, and jigs), slow airs, and more.
+A common combination, particularly for competition purposes, is the march, strathspey, and reel (MSR).

+Bagpipes are rarely played with other instruments due to their tuning.
+Most other instruments are tuned at standard concert pitch (440 Hz), whilst a bagpipe is tuned around 470–480 Hz.
+It is possible to change the pitch by using different chanters and reeds.
 "Few attempts have been made hitherto to combine the bagpipes with classical orchestral instruments, due mainly to conflicts of balance and tuning," said composer Graham Waterhouse about his work Chieftain's Salute Op.
 34a for Great Highland Bagpipe and String Orchestra (2001).
 "A satisfactory balance was achieved in this piece by placing the piper at a distance from the orchestra."
-Peter Maxwell Davies' Orkney Wedding, With Sunrise (1985) also features a Great Highland Bagpipe solo towards the end.
+Peter Maxwell Davies' Orkney Wedding, With Sunrise (1985) also features a great Highland Bagpipe solo towards the end.

-Bagpipes are rarely played with other instruments due to their tuning.
-Most other instruments are tuned at standard concert pitch (440 Hz), whilst a bagpipe is tuned around 470–480 Hz.
-It is possible to change the pitch by using different chanters and reeds.

 Cultural role

-The Great Highland Bagpipe plays a role as both a solo and ensemble instrument.
+The great Highland bagpipe plays a role as both a solo and ensemble instrument.
 In ensembles, it is generally played as part of a pipe band.
-One notable form of solo employment is the position of Piper to the Sovereign, a piper tasked to perform for the British sovereign, a position dating back to the time of Queen Victoria.
+One notable form of solo employment is the position of Piper to the Sovereign, a position dating back to the time of Queen Victoria.

 Popular music

-The Great Highland bagpipes have played a minor, but not insignificant role in rock and pop music.
+The great Highland bagpipes have played a minor, but not insignificant role in rock and pop music.
 Well-known examples of songs giving prominence to bagpipes include: